 Plenty of big names and familiar faces are making their way to Pennsylvania in the name of sports betting.
 Perhaps the biggest name of all is FanDuel.
 The DFS powerhouse launched its New Jersey sportsbook last year.

-Come March, it will be a part of the PA sports betting landscape too.
+Come March, it will be a part of the Pennsylvania sports betting landscape too.
 Representatives from FanDuel’s partner Valley Forge Casino told PlayPennsylvania that the property will likely open up its sportsbook in time for March Madness.

 Another Valley Forge-area property is getting a sportsbook too.
 Parx submitted paperwork to open a retail sportsbook location at its off-track betting parlor Valley Forge Turf Club.
 This is the second OTB seeking a sportsbook.
 South Philadelphia Turf Club started taking bets last month.